azzamsa/cheatsheets/content/cheats/getting-started/introduction.md

 ## Contributing

 I won't be accepting a pull request for cheat addition.
-Since this act like a personal knowlede manager for me.
+Since this act like a personal knowledge manager for me.
 But I accept improvement and suggestions.

 ## License